u-boot/u-boot/tools/binman/binman.rst

 Here, a new 'value' property will be written to the 'hash' node containing the hash of the 'u-boot' entry.
 Only SHA256 is supported at present.
-Whole sections can be hased if desired, by adding the 'hash' node to the section.
+Whole sections can be hashed if desired, by adding the 'hash' node to the section.

-The has value can be chcked at runtime by hashing the data actually read and comparing this has to the value in the device tree.
+The hash value can be checked at runtime by hashing the data read and comparing this hash to the value in the devicetree.

 Expanded entries